crismaproject/wirecloud-widgets/README.md

     * `rest_client`,
     * `json`

-    You might be able to work around these dependencies if you fiddle with the `Rakefile`, but it's usually easier to just roll with it :)
+    You might be able to work around these dependencies if you fiddle with the `Rakefile`.

 * **Build it manually:** use any compression tool to create ZIP files for each of the widgets you are interested in so that the *config.xml* file is in the root directory of the archive.
 If you want to, exclude Markdown files.